 The VirtualBox Guest Additions contain several different drivers.
-If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example
+If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example to install the X Window graphic drivers.
+Type in the command sh ./VBoxAdditions.run help for more information.

+'''

-''' sh ./VBoxAdditions.run x11
+sh ./VBoxAdditions.run x11

+'''